 Running is one of the best exercises for humans.
 We are literally built to run.
 And it’s easy.
 Just put one foot in front of the other.
-But there’s a catch.
+But there’s a catch, or rather a few potential catches.

 There are so many problems that arise in the course of pursuing this whole jogging thing, day in and day out, that most people give it up.
 We don’t want you to do that.
 Fix these common running problems and you’ll be a running machine in no time.